 There are a number of steps you will need to take in order to lodge a CTP claim for personal injuries.

 Where a person is injured in a motor vehicle accident, the law requires the drivers involved to report the matter to police.
 It also requires the person making a CTP claim to ensure the accident has been reported before their claim can be commenced.
-Find out how to report an accident to Queensland police.

 If you don’t know who the ‘at fault’ vehicle’s insurer is, contact the Motor Accident Insurance Commission on 1300 302 568.

 Download a claim form for personal injuries and fill in all the sections.
 You will need to get your medical practitioner to complete the medical certificate part of the claim form and you should attach ay medical certificates, documents and receipts that relate to your medical treatment.